Welcome to Eldon Farms

 We hope to offer a great combination of community events open to the public, and private, bespoke affairs.
-Please check our calendar regularly, as we will be expanding our selection of events in the coming months.
-Keep an eye out for news of our upcoming portrait sessions, nature classes, art opportunities, and birdwalks.
+Please check our facebook page regularly, as we will be expanding our selection of events in the coming months.
+Keep an eye out for news of portrait sessions, nature classes, art opportunities, and birdwalks.

 Follow Our Stories